manuelkasiske/flickrImageModul/README.md

 # Flickr API Module
-This module is using flickr rss feed
+This module is using flickr rss feed.